Last updated: September 25, 2023

 Poppy seeds pop positive

-If a test pops positive for opiates and the test taker cries poppy seeds, a quick check of the panel levels will tell if they are trying to pull a fast one of their own accord.
+If a test pops positive for opiates and the test subject cries “poppy seeds,” a quick check of the panel levels should confirm that they’re trying to pull a fast one.

 Drink me